The Invisible Highways Over the Ocean

 Airspace Structure

-Traffic patterns follow published airspace structures:
+Traffic patterns follow published airspace structures that provide the framework for organized flow:

 Airways and Routes